nsrau/azure-docs.it-it/articles/hdinsight-dotnet-avro-serialization.md

             var serializer = AvroSerializer.CreateGeneric(Schema);
             var rootSchema = serializer.WriterSchema as RecordSchema;

-            //Create a Memory Stream buffer
+            //Create a memory stream buffer
             using (var stream = new MemoryStream())
             {
                 //Create a generic record to represent the data